 How to Create Customer Profiles

-There are many free customer profile templates available online that you can use as inspiration for your own customer profile template.
-HubSpot, an inbound marketing software tool, has free templates you can download online.
+There are many free customer profile templates available online that you can use to create your audience profile.
+A quick Google search provides a lot of results.
+For example, HubSpot, an inbound marketing software tool, has free templates you can download online, such as this one:

-Look at templates to see what information you’ll need for your customer profile and to get ideas for how you’ll organize it.
+When you’re searching for templates, see what information you’ll need for your customer profile to get ideas for how you’ll organize it.